Bardon, Inc. Hickory Hill, Gloucester County

 The costs of transporting construction aggregates from the mine source to the end user are a major factor controlling the marketable geographic range, which is typically within a 25 to 30 mile radius of the mine site.
 It is imperative that high quality construction-grade resources are carefully managed and conserved for the future as part of informed land use decision-making.

-DMME (Department of Mines, Minerals and Energy), 2020, Annual production reports submitted by mine operators, Division of Mineral Mining.
+Virginia Department of Energy, 2020, Annual production reports submitted by mine operators, Division of Mineral Mining.

 Gilmer, A. K., Enomoto, C. B., Lovett, J. A., and Spears, D. B., 2005, Mineral and fossil fuel production in Virginia (1999-2003): Virginia Division of Mineral Resources Open-File Report 05-04, 77 p.